camunda/camunda-docs/docs/product-manuals/concepts/processes.md

 1. A process instance reaches a task, and Zeebe creates a job that can be requested by a worker.
 2. Zeebe waits for the worker to request a job and complete the work.
-3. Once the work is completed, the flow continues to the next step.
+3. Once the work is complete, the flow continues to the next step.
 4. If the worker fails to complete the work, the process remains at the current step, and the job could be retried until it's successfully completed.

 ## Data flow

 As Zeebe progresses from one task to the next in a process, it can move custom data in the form of variables.
 Variables are key-value-pairs and part of the process instance.

+[//]:# (Do we need hyphens between key-value-pairs?)

 ![data-flow](assets/process-data-flow.png)